FGCU volleyball falls to Lipscomb in ASUN final

-Even with the outcome not favoring FGCU, the team played a strong game fight, putting 18.5 blocks, which marks the most in a single match for the Eagles in the DI era and fourth-most in program history.
+Even though the outcome did not favor FGCU, the team played a strong game, putting up 18.5 blocks, which marks the most in a single match for the Eagles in the DI era and fourth-most in program history.

 FGCU’s defense was led by libero Karissa Rhodes, who led the Bisons’ offensive to a season-low .043 hitting percentage.

-“Tonight was a gritty performance against a very talented Lipscomb team,” head coach Matt Botsford told FGCU Athletics.
-“The first set was a very one-sided affair, but as I have grown accustomed to seeing, we came out in set two with a renewed focus.
-Even though we were struggling on the offensive end, the team found other ways to impact the match in our favor, and it started with serving and blocking.
+“Tonight was a gritty performance against a very talented Lipscomb team,” head coach Matt Botsford said.
+“The first set was a very one-sided affair, but as I have grown accustom to seeing, we came out in set two with a renewed focus.
+Even though we were struggling on the offensive end, the team found other ways to impact the match in our favor and it started with serving and blocking.
 That was by far the best blocking performance I’ve seen in my time here at FGCU.”

 ASUN Setter of the Year Maggie Rick finished the night with 35 assists on FGCU’s 40 kills.
-Benefitting from Rick’s setting was sophomore hitter Amanda Carroll who totaled 12 kills, bringing her career total to 900.
+Benefitting from Rick’s setting, sophomore hitter Amanda Carroll totaled 12 kills, bringing her career total to 900.
 Both Rick and Carroll were named to the All-Tournament Team for their postseason performances.

 In the first set, Lipscomb started off quick, trading the first four points, but the Bisons went on a three-point run, forcing the Eagles to take a timeout.